domihrad/dotfiles/docs/init.md

 this repository is on how to manage and change your dotfiles to AwesomeWM

+~/config
-in the config folder there are mine AwesomeWM configs, polybar menu, kitty terminal and more
+- in the directory there are mine AwesomeWM configs, polybar awesome, kitty terminal, etc.

+- inside of the ~/config/awesome/ directory there is a sections of the awesome config like the keybinds, menu, screen, etc.

+~/config-assets
-to change wallpaper on AwesomeWM ( mine wallpaper <a href="../config-assets/background.png" rel="noreferrer noopener">here</a> )
+- in this directory there is a wallpaper on AwesomeWM ( wallpaper <a href="../config-assets/background.png" rel="noreferrer noopener">here</a> )

 - /usr/share/awesome/themes/default/background.png